orkes-io/docs/docs/reference-docs/api/workflow/get.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Get workflow by Id
+# Get Workflow by ID
-Get workflow execution by workflow Id.
-If includeTasks is set, also fetches all the task details.
+Get workflow execution by workflow ID.
+If **includeTasks** is set, it also fetches all the task details.

-## Properties
-Returns nil if no workflow is found by the id

 ## API
 GET /workflow/{name}

+Returns nil if no workflow is found by the id.

 ## Client SDK Methods